Pretty Good Privacy

 Pretty Good Privacy (PGP) is an encryption program that provides cryptographic privacy and authentication for data communication.
 PGP is used for signing, encrypting, and decrypting texts, e-mails, files, directories, and whole disk partitions and to increase the security of e-mail communications.
 Phil Zimmermann developed PGP in 1991.

-PGP and similar software follow the OpenPGP, an open standard of PGP encryption software, standard (RFC 4880) for encrypting and decrypting data.
+PGP and similar software follow the OpenPGP standard (RFC 4880), an open standard for encrypting and decrypting data.
+Modern versions of PGP are interoperable with GnuPG and other OpenPGP-compliant systems.

+The OpenPGP standard has received criticism for its long-lived keys and the difficulty in learning it, as well as the Efail security vulnerability that previously arose when select e-mail programs used OpenPGP with S/MIME.
+The new OpenPGP standard (RFC 9580) has also been criticised by the maintainer of GnuPG Werner Koch, who in response created his own specification LibrePGP.
+This response was dividing, with some embracing his alternative specification, and others considering it to be insecure.

 Design

 PGP encryption uses a serial combination of hashing, data compression, symmetric-key cryptography, and finally public-key cryptography; each step uses one of several supported algorithms.
 Each public key is bound to a username or an e-mail address.
 The first version of this system was generally known as a web of trust to contrast with the X.509 system, which uses a hierarchical approach based on certificate authority and which was added to PGP implementations later.
 Current versions of PGP encryption include options through an automated key management server.